Cristianetaniguti/Reads2Map/pipelines/EmpiricalSNPCalling/EmpiricalSNPCalling.changelog.md

 * Perform the Hard Filtering in GATK results
 * Replace the VCF AD format field by counts from BAM files
 * Run MCHap software to build haplotypes based on GATK called markers

+This workflow requires:

+* Diploid or polyploid specie
+* Single-end reads
+* A reference genome